deenahab/Monthly-Deaths/README.md

 -Also includes an image for this subset in the "Data Visualization" folder.
 ## Data Visualization
 For this data visualization, the subset used was created using the instructions from the python notebook.
-This data visualization was created by using the website, [Datawrapper](https://www.datawrapper.de).
+This data visualization was created using the website, [Datawrapper](https://www.datawrapper.de).

 -This data visualization shows a direct comparison of the number of "All Cause" and "Natural Cause" deaths.